-The following is a summary description of material terms of compensation awarded to, earned by, paid or payable to our executive officers pursuant to agreements or arrangements effective as at the financial year ended September 30, 2022.
-The Company entered into new arrangements (the "New Employment Agreements") with our executive officers regarding their employment, effective January 1, 2022.
-These new arrangements are on customary terms, including as to change of control and termination benefits, for similarly situated companies of our size in the royalty industry and commensurate with the position and responsibilities of our executive officers.
+The following is a summary description of material terms of compensation awarded to, earned by, paid or payable to our executive officers pursuant to agreements or arrangements effective as at the financial year ended December 31, 2023.
 Our employment agreements with members of our management include customary confidentiality and non-disclosure provisions.
 Such agreements include provisions limiting the ability of such individuals to solicit our employees and consultants and prohibiting the appropriation of corporate opportunities, but do not include provisions otherwise restraining such individuals' ability to participate in competing businesses after they are no longer employed by us.
+These arrangements are on customary terms, including as to change of control and termination benefits, for similarly situated companies of our size in the royalty industry and commensurate with the position and responsibilities of our executive officers.